danielchatfield/wordpress-raven-auth/README.md

 The low level API (specified below) offers full flexibility and closely follows the raven spec (keeps the names of parameters the same as those in the spec).
-This makes it quite cumbersome to use so there is a higher level API that is more user friendly (clear what options mean from name).
+This makes it quite cumbersome to use so there is a higher level API that is more user friendly and does a lot of the heavy lifting for you (at the expense of flexibility)

 ### `RavenAuthClient`